 Rotterdam Travel Guide

 For many travellers, a visit to the Netherlands is synonymous with a trip to the ever-beloved and free-spirited city of Amsterdam.
 But don’t let Rotterdam—the country’s second-largest city—fall off your radar.
 Long revered for its innovative outlook, Rotterdam is brimming with world-class modern architecture, a thriving coffee culture, and an edgy art and underground club scene.
 Add to that Europe’s largest port and the Netherland’s most dramatic skyline, and you’ve got the backdrop for an idyllic yet contemporary urban escape.
-Rotterdam’s culture of cutting-edge ingenuity dates back to 1940 when WWII bombing left the city in ruins.
-Rather than rebuild an imitation of the port city that once stood, Rotterdammers set out to create a modern metropolis of world-class urban design.
-Today, you’ll find a sparkling skyline complete with utterly unique and innovative buildings.
-This, coupled with the Maas River that runs through the city, has earned Rotterdam the moniker “New York on the Maas.”
-More recently, this nickname has evolved into “Dutch Brooklyn,” largely due to the increasing number of locals seeking to escape Amsterdam’s high prices and crowds in favour of Rotterdam’s cool vibes and modern art scene.
 At the heart of Rotterdam’s arts culture is the vibrant neighbourhood Witte de Withkwartier, with a plethora of theatres, galleries, avant-garde boutiques, and trendy bars and cafes.
 Whether you’re strolling along the picturesque port, admiring the state-of-the-art architecture or relaxing over freshly brewed coffee, Rotterdam offers an inspiring travel experience that should not be missed.
+For your definitive Rotterdam gay guide, you’ve come to the right place.

 The best hotels in Rotterdam